damianpereira86/api-automation-training/README.md

 **Objective**: Write tests for the rest of the Create Store test Suite.

-1. Write additional tests for the Create Store (`POST /store/order`) endpoint.
+1. Write additional tests for the Create Order (`POST /store/order`) endpoint.
 2. Include positive and negative tests.
 3. Use tags like `@Smoke` or `@Regression` for test categorization. `@Smoke` tests should be the ones that are absolutely required to pass.
 4. In case a test fails due to a bug in the API, make sure to create the bug in the Issues tab and follow the [Bug Management documentation](https://github.com/damianpereira86/api-automation-training/tree/main/framework#bug-management).